gaborio1/NZ-photo-v3/README.md

     ✅ add before/after gallery to products links

 navbar:
-    animate navbar collapse when clicking on current page link look into navbar-logic.js:256 (ADD LISTENER TO ALL PAGE-LINKS AND COLLAPSE NAVBAR WHEN CLICKED) is this necessary ??? include search-bar ???
+    ✅  ADD .preload TO .header and .backdrop to prevent animation on load animate navbar collapse when clicking on current page link look into navbar-logic.js:256 (ADD LISTENER TO ALL PAGE-LINKS AND COLLAPSE NAVBAR WHEN CLICKED) is this necessary ??? include search-bar ???